rrgipson/lab-notebook--jupyter-/README.md

 # Digital Lab Notebook
 This repository serves as my lab notebook, providing a clean design to manage my experiments efficiently.
-It's optimized for Visual Studio Code (VS Code) Flexoki theme.
+It combines the organizational framework of Notion with the ability to run executable code from Jupyter notebooks, optimized for VS Code's Flexoki theme.

 ## Structure
 The notebook is organized into three main directories: